-New Airbus leadership steps out in Paris Air Show, talks climate change and trashs Boeing
+New Airbus leadership steps out in Paris Air Show, talks climate change and trashes Boeing

 Dirk Hoke, heading the Defense & Space division, and Bruno Even, heading the helicopter unit, completed the group.

-In an early eighteenth-century townhouse converted to a modern event space, the message seemed to be: This is the new Airbus, ready for innovation.
+In an early 18th-century townhouse converted to a modern event space, the message seemed to be: This is the new Airbus, ready for innovation.

 CEO Faury, 51, talked about the dangers to the industry of Brexit and of world trade tensions.
 But he spent most of his time addressing the aviation world’s worries over climate change and the growing pressure “from regulators, passengers, politicians and citizens” to cut airplane emissions.